 The other party may only appeal against the recognition or enforceability of the decision for the following reasons:

-Decisions issued by courts in Denmark, Ireland and the UK do not benefit from these simplified rules when they need to be recognised or enforced in another EU country.
+Decisions issued by courts in Denmark and Ireland do not benefit from these simplified rules when they need to be recognised or enforced in another EU country.

 If you are an heir, you may need to prove to an authority or a bank in another EU country that you are entitled to the ownership of the deceased's assets located there.

 The executor of the will and the administrator of the estate may also need to prove their status to exercise their rights in another EU country.

 Piotr from Poland dies in Germany while living there as a posted worker for one year.

 Gosia, Piotr's wife and heir, lives in Poland and, following Piotr's death, needs to access his German bank account to pay bills and the last month of rent.